ozdemirht/generative-ai/RAG0/Readme.md

 which step in these flows is consuming the most token, etc.
 These insights will help us to decide where we will invest to improve the system's cost/performance.

-DevOps evolved to MLOps, LLMOps and finally [AgenticOps](https://agenticops.org).
+DevOps evolved to MLOps, LLMOps and finally [AgenticOps](https://agenticops.org) or AIOps.

-Is the agentic graph following the intended execution flow?
+Is the agentic solution (let's say programmed in LangGraph) following the intended execution flow represented by a graph?
+The premise is that the orchestrator will decide *how* to traverse the graph during the run-time assuming that our LangGraph program specified the accurate and correct graph (like workflow with cyclic edges, petri-nets, timed petri-nets).

-Should there be agents monitoring logs, traces, as well as generations to constantly enforce guardrails?
+Should there be agents monitoring logs, traces, as well as generations constantly to enforce guardrails or raise alarm when the orchestrator started to follow an unexpected path?

 ## Disaster Recovery